cloudscribe/sample-idserver/README.md

 cloudscribe Core libraries provides the actual management and storage of user, roles, and claims data, and optionally provides [multi-tenancy](https://www.cloudscribe.com/docs/multi-tenant-support) so that you can host multiple sites in a single installation each with their own Users, Roles, and Claims.

-cloudscribe Core IdentityServer4 integrartion libraries provide management and storage for all the operational data needed for IdentityServer4 to mange Apis and Api clients.
+cloudscribe Core IdentityServer4 integration libraries provide management and storage for all the operational data needed for IdentityServer4 to mange Apis and Api clients.

 #### What is OpenIdConnect (in brief)